Evidence Level

 153 post-STEMI patients.
 6-month intervention.

-PRIMARY ENDPOINT NEGATIVE: L-arginine did NOT improve vascular stiffness or LV ejection fraction vs placebo.
-CRITICAL SAFETY CONCERN: L-arginine group had 6 deaths vs 0 in placebo group — an alarming and statistically significant signal that led to TRIAL TERMINATION FOR HARM.
-This is a major negative trial that has shaped clinical thinking — high-dose L-arginine should NOT be used in post-MI patients.
+Primary endpoint negative: L-arginine did not improve vascular stiffness or LV ejection fraction vs placebo.
+Critical safety concern: L-arginine group had 6 deaths vs 0 in placebo group — an alarming and statistically significant signal that led to trial termination for harm.
+This is a major negative trial that has shaped clinical thinking — high-dose L-arginine should not be used in post-MI patients.

 7